FoxLisk/alttp-notes/glitches/ow_conveyor/overworld_conveyor.md

 The address that it writes to is based on its slot; in particular, if it's in slot 9 it writes to the magic conveyor address.

 This is all well and good, but we have to do something to interrupt the part where the value gets set back to `0x00` if we want to do anything useful.
 As it turns out, an exploding bomb abdicates its duty and stops updating this memory address!
-Thus, we can pick up a slot 9 bomb and then get hit the appropriate number of frames before it explodes, we can get the conveyor state permanently.
+Thus, if we pick up a slot 9 bomb and then carefully time getting hit, we can get the conveyor state permanently.

 The easy way to do this is, basically